Avoid electronic items or those operated by batteries (of any kind, but especially lithium).

 Expect to pay Amazon anywhere between 35%-50% of your gross profit in various selling fees.
 This can be closer to 50% if participating in Sponsored Ads or Amazon Marketing Services.

 Understand that generally, the higher the price range, the higher the profit margin but also, the more you will have to pay for inventory.
-This is a business consideration that you will have to take into account.

 7. A Product That Has Plenty of Room for Improvement